-No new fuel management facilities are foreseen to be constructed on the sites of existing installations with the only exception of a dry storage facility for the spent fuel located in the ITREC plant, for which the licensing process is ongoing, and the dry storage facility in ESSOR reactor for the JRC of Ispra already built to be commissioned.
+Two new spent fuel storage facility are expected to be operated in the near future in the existing nuclear installations.
+A dry storage facility for the spent fuel located in the ITREC plant, for which the construction licence have been granted, and the dry storage facility in ESSOR reactor for the JRC of Ispra, already built and currently in the final stage of commissioning.
 In that frame, all the site related evaluations are confirmed.
 Regular consultations with the local authorities and stakeholders provide the proper level of information to the members of the public.